The Anatomy of Alignment: Decomposing Preference Optimization by Steering Sparse Features: Discussion

 \subsection{Limitations}

-Our approach's primary limitation is its dependence on the quality and nature of the underlying SAEs.
+Our approach's primary limitation is its dependence on the quality of the underlying SAEs.
 The extent to which SAE features represent true learned computations versus artifacts is an active area of research \citep{heap2025sparseautoencodersinterpretrandomly}.
 We mitigate this by using high-quality public SAEs from GemmaScope, though the generalizability of any specific feature vocabulary remains an open question.

-Furthermore, our analysis is confined to a 2B parameter model, as scaling FSRL faces practical hurdles.
-Extending this work to larger models is challenging due to library limitations for dynamic model intervention, as well as the high computational cost of training quality SAEs and obtaining reliable feature explanations.
+Furthermore, our analysis is confined to relatively small models, as scaling FSRL faces practical hurdles.
+Extending this work to larger models is challenging due to library limitations for model intervention, as well as the computational cost of training quality SAEs and obtaining reliable feature explanations.
 This resource bottleneck extends to our analysis, where our causal claims are mediated by an LLM-based classifier with moderate human agreement, introducing a layer of approximation.

 Finally, our analysis is conducted exclusively on a single-layer intervention.
 While our theoretical grounding in LoRA's expressive power is important, the guarantees from cited work \citep{zeng2024the} suggest a worst-case need for adaptation across all layers.
-However, this requirement is most stringent for randomly initialized models.
 Our empirical results provide strong evidence that for a structured, pre-trained LLM, this constraint is not a practical barrier, as FSRL successfully optimizes the preference objective.